Best Natural Toothpaste for Strong & Healthy Teeth

 Essential Oils, Natural Extracts and Flavors – Many natural toothpaste brands use essential oils for flavoring, which can be either organically grown or not.
 Many essential oils also have anti-bacterial, anti-viral and anti-fungal properties, which is a bonus for oral care.
 There’s a bit of uncertainty when it comes to natural flavors so I prefer it when brands disclose all the individual components of a flavor (like peppermint oil or raspberry extract for instance).
 Some companies, like Hello, provide lots of details about their flavors and others just list Flavor.
 The EWG rates Flavor as a 4 because of this uncertainty.

 Sodium Lauryl Sulfate (SLS) – This foaming ingredient is another controversial one.
 It has been shown to be irritating to skin when used in high levels in bath and other personal care products, but is considered safe by the EWG (rated a 1 for use in toothpaste).
 Tom’s of Maine uses SLS in most of their toothpastes but they do offer an SLS-free option for sensitive individuals.
-Personally, I feel comfortable using Tom’s of Maine toothpaste but have been gravitating toward other natural brands lately.
+Personally, I feel comfortable using SLS in toothpaste but if you are sensitive to it, you may need to avoid it.

 Carrageenan – This thickening substance derived from seaweed is considered safe to use in personal care products, with a rating of 1 on EWG.
 However, carrageenan has a bad rap in the food industry for possible (although disputed) links to digestive inflammation.
 For now, I’m pretty comfortable with carrageenan in my toothpaste, but I’ll keep my eye on the research.